-Analysis | Finland and Sweden weigh expanding Biden’s ‘ring of freedom’ around Russia
+Analysis | Finland and Sweden weigh expanding Biden’s NATO ‘ring of freedom’ around Russia

 “By the way — I happened to notice on the map — I don’t know that anybody is talking about Ukraine, including Ukraine,” Biden said.
 He added of Ukraine and Russia’s other nearer neighbors: “It seems to me they somehow sit between that ‘iron ring’ and that noble emerging democracy of Russia.”

-Twenty-four years later, it’s become clear that wasn’t the beginning of “another 50 years of peace;” indeed, Russia has cited the expansion of NATO as a reason for its invasion of Ukraine, harking back to what the senators with whom Biden jousted warned about.
+Twenty-four years later, it’s become clear that wasn’t the beginning of “another 50 years of peace”; indeed, Russia has cited the expansion of NATO as a reason for its invasion of Ukraine, harking back to what the senators with whom Biden jousted warned about.
 But that same invasion is looking like it could in turn bring the ring — what now-President Biden said in 1998 was, in fact, a “ring of freedom” — even closer to Russia.

 And not just through Ukraine.